nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/advanced_modes/promiscuous_operation.rst

 *******************************************************

 The type of IEEE 802.11 receive packets that the application receives can be configured using the filter ``NET_REQUEST_WIFI_PACKET_FILTER`` net management command.
-The nRF70 Series Wi-Fi driver has to be configured to operate in Monitor mode or Promiscuous mode for setting packet filter settings.
+The nRF Wi-Fi driver has to be configured to operate in Monitor mode or Promiscuous mode for setting packet filter settings.
 The application can choose to receive 802.11 management packets, 802.11 control packets, 802.11 data packets or a combination of the three types of 802.11 packets.

 See the :ref:`wifi_shell_sample` sample for more information on configuring the filter settings for raw packet reception through shell commands.